ryansheehy0/Cheat_Sheets/sql.md

 Rows are called elements and columns are called attributes.
 Each cell contains one value of a specific data type.

+**Keys** in SQL have the be unique for each element and are used to define that element.
 - A **surrogate key** is a unique id that has no mapping to anything in the real world.
 It is just used internally in the db.
-- A **natural key** is a unique attribute that has a real world mapping to something in the real world.
+- A **natural key** is a unique attribute that has a real world mapping.
 Like a unique email address.
 - A **foreign key** is an attribute on a table that links to a unique key of another table.
 - A **composite key** is a primary key that is made up of 2 attributes.
 Only both of the attributes can uniquely identify an element.